esyede/rakit/packages/docs/data/curl.md

 ## Additional Functions

-This component also provides some additional functions for advanced needs:
+A few more, for advanced needs:

 > On PHP versions below 8.0 the handler is closed right after each request,
 > so `info()` and `handler()` are only usable on PHP 8.0 or newer.